Charline Mathias

-Charline Kyra Mathias (born 23 May 1992) is a Luxembourgian middle-distance runner competing primarily in the 800 metres.
+Charline Kyra Mathias (born 23 May 1992) is a Luxembourgish middle-distance runner competing primarily in the 800 metres.
 She represented her country at the 2015 World Championships in Beijing without advancing from the first round.

+Career

+She became involved in athletics at a young age and joined CAL Spora Luxembourg, then known as CSL, when she was still at school.